CrossTheRoadElec/Phoenix5-Documentation/README.md

 - SetInvert applies "all the way" down to the firmware for all control modes.
 You can also SetInvert() without breaking Sensor phase.
 - Documentation is now on GitHub to allow for greater collaboration, along with example repositories.

-## **What is coming next / Post Kickoff**
-Shortly after Kickoff will be an additional update to support...
+## **Latest Update**
+Just released with Phoenix 5.3.1.0:
 - Remote sensor selection for closed looping off of sensors on other CAN devices.
-- Pigeon IMU integration into Talon closed-loops (MotionMagicArc and MotionProfileArc).
+- Pigeon IMU integration into Talon closed-loops.
+- Auxiliary PID control and MotionProfileArc control mode.

+For more details, see the Software Reference Manual (Manual Version 2.3 Coming Soon).

+## **What is coming next**
+Future Features include:
 - Various upper level objects (Gearbox/Drivetrain/Servo objects with unit scaling).

 ## **Looking for the migration guide?**
 The migration guide is can be found [here](https://github.com/CrossTheRoadElec/Phoenix-Documentation/blob/master/Migration%20Guide.md).